ekuiter/clausy/README.md

 ## Documentation

-Documentation for clausy is available via rustdoc and can be viewed in any browser.
+Documentation for clausy is available [here](https://ekuiter.github.io/clausy/) or can be generated with rustdoc.
 Most relevant information can be found in `clausy > formula > Formula`.

 ```